jamesrr39/go-mockgen-tool/README.md

 - Package aliasing

 This probably don't support _every_ way to declare an interface.
 If you find something that doesn't work, but is valid Go, please open an issue.

+### Related projects

+- https://github.com/rjeczalik/interfaces: generate an interface from a given type